amelielabs/amelie-docs/content/db/architecture.md

 aborts or rollbacks.
 This makes it exceptionally well-suited for high-volatility domains such as Fintech, IoT (real-time device state), and dynamic AI agent systems.

-It unifies ultra-fast OLTP, parallel vector search, instant branching, pub/sub, and real-time event streaming — all in one in-memory relational database.
+It unifies ultra-fast OLTP, parallel vector search, instant table cloning, pub/sub, and real-time event streaming — all in one in-memory relational database.

 With easy access through HTTP APIs and native MCP support for both applications and AI agents.